Special Project and Philanthropy Awards

 - All academic levels appropriate to the conference will be involved in both planning and attendance at the event.
 For example, if a conference concerns college physics, two-year colleges and four-year institutions as well as research institutions should all be involved in planning and attendance.

 The Special Projects and Philanthropy Committee has limited funds to help AAPT members attend AAPT Meetings to make a presentation.
 The AAPT Board of Directors approved additional funding for grants to support travel for high school and two year college faculty who are from underrepresented groups and/or from institutions whose students are predominantly underrepresented.
 Individuals who qualify should note this on the application form.
 NSBP and NSHP members are eligible for SP&P diversity travel grants with consideration given to AAPT members.
-Email the appropriate application form along with all other materials to firstname.lastname@example.org.
-The deadline to submit the application is December 1.
+The application and deadline for the upcoming national meeting are available on the meeting webpage.